top of page

 In 2022 Pease was awarded the Executive Editor's Choice Award from the Western Art Collector Magazine in conjunction with the C.M.
 Russell Museum.

-In March of 2023, the New York Historical Society Museum will open the major exhibition Nature, Crisis, Consequence featuring a masterwork from Pease alongside a seminal work from Albert Bierstadt.
-His work is also at the center of the prominent exhibition Apsáalooke Women & Warriors, currently at the Carnegie Museum of Natural History.
+In March of 2023, the New York Historical Society Museum opened the major exhibition Nature, Crisis, Consequence featuring a masterwork from Pease alongside a seminal work from Albert Bierstadt.
 The Pease studio is downtown in Billings, MT, and is open by appointment only.
-Ben, his partner Malisha, and their three children, Laetus, Quannah & Alúute, reside in Billings, MT.

-Follow the Artist on Instagram at @ben____pease, or visit his website at www.benpeasevisions.com
+Follow the Artist on Instagram at @ben____pease,

 bottom of page